ltardioli/terminalsnake/README.md

 # Controls
-Use the arrow key to move the snake or the keys a-w-s-d use p to pause and unpause.
+Use the arrow key to move the snake or the keys a-w-s-d Use p to pause and unpause.
 Use q to quit the game.

 # Score
 One point for each apple eaten.
 Two point for each special (green) apple eaten.